Jill also uses some equine massage techniques as part of her treatment. This helps improve the blood supply to the horse's muscles...

 - Equine massage is of great benefit to competition horses as part of a warm up programme.

-- And is also of enormous benefit after competing when used as part of a warm down programme.
+- Is also of enormous benefit after competing when used as part of a warm down programme.

 Equine massage can also help: